Caddo: Post-contact history

-In 1835 the Kadohadacho, the northernmost Caddo confederacy, signed a treaty with the US to relocate to independent Mexico (which then included present-day Texas).
-The area for their reservation in East Texas had been lightly settled by Mexican colonists, but there was rapidly increasing immigration of European Americans here.
+In 1835, the Kadohadacho, the northernmost Caddo confederacy, signed a treaty with the US to relocate to independent Mexico (which then included present-day Texas).
+The area for their reservation in East Texas had been lightly settled by Mexican colonists, but rapidly increasing immigration of European Americans was occurring here.
 In 1836, the Anglo-Americans declared independence from Mexico and established the Republic of Texas, an independent nation.
 The name "Texas" is derived from the Hasinai word táysha, through the Spanish Tejas, meaning "friend".

 On December 29, 1845, the US admitted Texas as a state.
 At that time, the US federal government forced the Hasinai and the Kadohadacho, as well as remnants of allied Delaware (Lenape) and Yowani to relocate onto the Brazos Reservation.
 White settlers increased pressure for the Brazos Reservation Indians to move north to Indian Territory.
 White Texans violently attacked a Caddo encampment just off the reservation on December 26, 1858.
 Captain Peter Garland from Erath County led this vigilante group.
 Choctaw Tom led the Caddo.
-Married to a Hasinai woman, Tom was killed in this fight, along with 27 Caddo.
-In 1859, many of the Caddo were relocated to Indian Territory north of Texas (which became as state of Oklahoma in 1907).
-After the Civil War, the Caddo were concentrated on a reservation located between the Washita and Canadian rivers in Indian Territory.
+Married to a Hasinai woman, Tom was killed in this fight, along with two other Caddos and five Anadarkos.
+In 1859, many of the Caddo were relocated to Indian Territory north of Texas (which became the state of Oklahoma in 1907).
+After the Civil War, the Caddo were concentrated on a reservation located between the Washita and Canadian Rivers in Indian Territory.

 In the late 19th century, the Caddo adopted the Ghost Dance religion, which was widespread among American Indian nations in the West.
 John Wilson, a Caddo/Delaware medicine man who spoke only Caddo, was an influential Ghost Dance leader.
 Practitioners believed that the dance would help them return to their traditional ways and to stop European-American intrusions into their land and culture.
 In 1880, Wilson became a peyote roadman.
 The tribe had known the Half Moon peyote ceremony, but Wilson introduced the Big Moon ceremony to them.
 The Caddo Nation remains very active in the Native American Church today.